-Jennifer has funded healthcare for 59 patients in 10 countries.
+Jennifer has funded healthcare for 86 patients in 11 countries.

-Khaulaty is a child from Tanzania.
-Khaulaty is the last born out of five children, she is very charming and talkative for a child her age.
-She is also playful and very friendly.
-Khaulaty’s father is the sole provider of the family and performs many kind of laboring jobs from working at construction sites to working on other people’s farms for a living while the mother is a housewife.
+Navin is a sweet 22-month-old boy.
+His family shared that he is very charming and also has a twin brother.
+Navin's father works as a phone repair person while the mother is a housewife.
 Over the December holidays, Navin's mother visited her parents in Arusha and when his grandparents saw how impacted his legs were, they advised Navin's parents to seek treatment for the twins.
-Navin has been diagnosed with bilateral genu varus.
-Her legs bow so that her knees do not touch.
+Navin has been diagnosed with bilateral genu varus, meaning both of his legs bow outward.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
-As a result, she has difficulty walking.
-Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Khaulaty.
-The procedure is scheduled to take place on July 23rd.
-Treatment will hopefully restore Khaulaty's mobility, allow her to participate in a variety of activities, and greatly decrease her risk of future complications.
-Khaulaty’s mother says, “Please help my daughter get this treatment, she is really struggling to walk and their legs keep worsening.”
+As a result, Navin has a challenging time walking.
+Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Navin.
+The procedure is scheduled to take place on January 11th.
+Treatment will hopefully restore Navin's mobility, allow him to participate in a variety of activities, and greatly decrease his risk of future complications.
+Navin’s mother says: “Please help my children they are struggling to walk and their legs keep worsening.”